Gut support for Histamine Intolerance and MCAS

 Intrinsic Factor

-Intrinsic factor is a protein that’s made in the cells of the stomach.
-It’s important for the absorption of vitamin B12.
+Intrinsic factor is a protein that’s made in stomach cells that’s important for B12 absorption.

 Gut inflammation can cause an intrinsic factor deficiency.
 Then you can’t absorb vitamin B12.